b1lb0ba991ns1985/PythonContainer/README.md

 Download repository into a folder

 ## Instalation Instructions
-Open folder in VS Code
+Open folder in VS Code \n
 Click Run -> terminal in VS Code
 Run the following command in the terminal